#HYAD : PHILADELPHIA, PA

 If you're in Philly for the night, it's pretty shameful not to stop for cheesesteaks before calling it a night.
 Sure, you've got the annoyingly/consistently mentioned Geno's and Pat's, they're open 24 hours, and they do the job of satisfying a craving, but they're just not our favorite.
 This is forever a debate among Philly natives and visitors alike, but everyone is entitled to have their favorites.. right?

-Because we're already in Fishtown, we'd probably just head into JOE'S STEAKS AND SODA SHOP(1 W. GIRARD AVE), who's cheese whiz might just change your life.
+Because we're already in Fishtown, we'd probably just head into JOE'S STEAKS AND SODA SHOP(1 W. GIRARD AVE), who's cheese whiz might just change your life [and who also has vegetarian options].
 However, the other two spots in our top three are : SONNY'S FAMOUS STEAKS(228 MARKET ST) in Old City and JIM'S STEAKS(400 SOUTH ST) on South Street.

 WHERE TO STAY IN PHILLY?

 1200 MARKET STREET PHILADELPHIA, PA 19107